syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% endhighlight %}

+{% endtabs %}

 ## Retrieving contents within a bookmark

-**BookmarkNavigator** is used for navigating to a bookmark in a Word document.
+BookmarkNavigator is used for navigating to a bookmark in a Word document.
 You can retrieve, replace and delete the content of a specified bookmark by using BookmarkNavigator.

 You can get the content between bookmark start and bookmark end of the specified bookmark in two ways:

-1. You can use **GetBookmarkContent** method for retrieving content as collection of body items when the bookmark start and bookmark end are preserved in a single section.
+1. You can use GetBookmarkContent method for retrieving content as collection of body items when the bookmark start and bookmark end are preserved in a single section.
-2. You can use **GetContent** method for retrieving content as collection of sections when the bookmark start and bookmark end are preserved in different sections.
+2. You can use GetContent method for retrieving content as collection of sections when the bookmark start and bookmark end are preserved in different sections.

 The following code example shows how to retrieve the specified bookmark content by using GetBookmarkContent method in a Word document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);